Revamp?

 Every person who joins your lobby, will get a welcome message when they join, to let them know what this mod does (only on DS difficulty), this message includes chat commands that allow players to get more info on this mod.

 Using these commands sends relevant information to the requesting player in a private message.
-You can also use these commands to send a public message to everyone, with information that these commands usually send privately.
+You, as host, can also use these commands to send a public message to everyone, with information that these commands usually send privately.

 1 - "No Mercy" heist has slightly longer assault wave duration and faster breaks in between assaults to compensate for it's smaller map size.

-Due to the fact that this map has broken enemy damage, causing enemies to deal Death Wish levels of damage, this map had a small overhaul.
+2 - "Boiling Point".
+Due to the fact that this map has broken enemy damage, causing enemies to deal Death Wish levels of damage, this map now has different enemy spawning in.
+In particular a specific unit, which has no body armor and only 40 health, but can actually deal proper DS damage.
+They are actively used in DSBW to compensate this broken damage.

 Other mods compatibility: